 You can visit the garden for free, but we recommend booking a reservation at one of the 5 restaurants (months ahead) for lunch or dinner.
 There is a cafe and other sit down restaurants to choose from with different menus.

-Or, check out this list of other unique places to eat in London!
+Or, check out this list of other unique restaurants in London!

 7. Take a picture in an old phone booth